-Adopted in 2011, the Related Party Transactions Procedure was amended by the Board of Directors on 18 December 2013, with effect from 1 January 2014, and subsequently on 21 June 2021, with effect from 1 July 2021.
+Adopted in 2011, the Related Party Transactions Procedure was amended by the Board of Directors on 18 December 2013, with effect from 1 January 2014, on 21 June 2021, with effect from 1 July 2021 and subsequently on 14 June 2023.
 Application of the Procedure was extended to include natural or legal persons who, for their own account or through subsidiaries, directly or indirectly, even via trust companies or intermediaries, hold at least 5 per cent of Acea's share capital.

 The Procedure classifies Related Party Transactions (RPTs) according to three categories: